siddhartharao17/FlaskWithAjaxUsingJson/README.md

 Use the link for step-by-step detailed understanding: http://codehandbook.org/python-flask-jquery-ajax-post/

 # Edit
-This repo contains the code for project SHIELD-backend.
+This repo contains the backend code for project SHIELD.
 SHIELD is our project for course "CS Project II" in Sem 3 at Pace University, NYC